LiamWaters2002/LiamWaters2002/README.md

 ### <h1>👋**Hi there**</h1>
+<h2>I'm Liam Waters </h2>

-I am Liam Waters and I study Computer Science at Aston University, I am currently in my 2nd year.
+I study Computer Science at Aston University, I am currently in my 2nd year.

 I have worked on multiple programming projects during my time at University.
 The projects stored in my GitHub repositories are projects that I have fully developed myself.